JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 #### Systems

 As mentioned, the new starter likely needs access to a surprising amount of company & team specific systems.
-Whilst many of these will be controlled by Single Sign-on or other in-house systems, they still likely need documentation on how they work.
+Whilst many of these will be controlled by Single Sign On or other in-house systems, they still likely need documentation on how they work.

 Even though most people will have experience with common systems like Firebase and JIRA, there will be specific quirks that should be documented.
 This might be how to gain access, how to workaround a bug, etc. Note that this documentation can (and should) be reused whenever non-team members also need basic training in a system.